automaciej/automaciej/content/_index.md

 {{< social >}}

 I'm a producer-turned-musicmaker.
 Going back to my roots.
-Currently focused entirely on an original music project, collaboration across time.
+Currently focused on an original music project, a collaboration across time.

 ## Musical Background